mail us | mail this page

 special may be either nolang or nosubtypes which are related to subtypes.

-Careful attention to what indexes are maintained based on the application requirements will significantly affect directory read performance - conversely there is no point in indexing a field if no searches ever it.
+Careful attention to what indexes are maintained based on the application requirements will significantly affect directory read performance - conversely there is no point in indexing an attribute if no searches ever access it.
 If all the searches use EQUALITY rules only then there is no point in indexing for sub.
 Indexes (indeces) consume memory (more indexes = more memory) and write or modify operations will take longer due to index updates.

 Examples: